 Treatment group assignment (randomization).
-Subjects will be allocated to a treatment only after confirmation of successfully-inserted perineural catheters, and will be randomized to one of two groups:
+Subjects will be randomized to one of two groups:

-- Control: bupivacaine 0.1% for 1 day followed by normal saline for 6 additional days
+- Control: bupivacaine 0.1% (or ropivacaine 0.2%) for 1 day followed by normal saline for 6 additional days

 Randomization will be stratified by institution in randomly chosen block sizes of 2 or 4.
 Investigational pharmacists at each institution will prepare all study solutions as determined by the randomization lists.
 Unmasking will not occur until statistical analysis is complete (termed "triple masking").

 In addition to the perineural infusions, subjects will receive standard-of-care oral and intravenous postoperative analgesics.
 The perineural infusions will be initiated within the operating or recovery room.
 The continuous basal infusion rate for lower extremity catheters will be determined by amputation location: below-knee [femoral 3 mL/h; sciatic 5 mL/h] and above-knee [femoral 5 mL/h; sciatic 3 mL/h].
 No patient-controlled bolus dose will be included.